yohaneslumentut/db2_odbc_adapter/README.md

 ## Usage

-Configure your `database.yml` by either using the `dsn` option to point to a DSN that corresponds to a valid entry in your `~/etc/odbc.ini` file:
+Configure your `database.yml` by using the `dsn` to point to a DSN that corresponds to a valid entry in your `~/etc/odbc.ini` file.
+Since Rails 6+ support multiple database, so the database configuration is as follow:

 ```
+# config/database.yml

+default: &default
+.
+.
+.
-db2_connection:             // connection name (as you wish)
+db2_connection: &db2_connection   // as you wish
-  adapter:  odbc            // compulsori
+  adapter: odbc                   // compulsory
   dsn: YourDatabaseDSN            // as in the odbc.ini file

+development:
+  primary:
+    .
+    .
+    .
+  db2:
+    <<: *db2_connection

+test:
+  primary:
+    .
+    .
+    .
+  db2:
+    <<: *db2_connection

+production:
+  primary:
+    .
+    .
+    .
+  db2:
+    <<: *db2_connection

 ```

 and use it at your model as follow.